gvwilson/sdxpy/src/oop/index.md

 An alternative is to add a [%g cache "cache" %] to each object to save the methods that have been looked up before.
 For example,
-each object could have a special field called `_cache` whose value is a dictionary.
+each object could have a special key called `_cache` whose value is a dictionary.
 The keys in that dictionary are the names of methods that have been called in the past, and the values are the functions that were found to implement those methods.
 Add this feature to our dictionary-based objects.